 - And even carrying condoms!18

-So you see how much discretion cops, prosecutors, and judges and juries have in arresting and convicting people for violating Penal Code 653.22 PC.
+So you see how much discretion police, prosecutors, and judges and juries have in arresting and convicting people for this section.
 This kind of law opens the door for police to unfairly target certain groups, neighborhoods, or individuals.19

 Luckily, the flip side is that you will not necessarily be convicted just because you did any of the things we listed.
 You can only be convicted if the particular circumstances of your individual case show that you really did intend to commit prostitution.